God Save the Queen (Sex Pistols song): Cover artwork

 The single's picture sleeve, featuring a defaced image of Queen Elizabeth II, was designed by Jamie Reid and in 2001 was ranked No. 1 in a list of the 100 greatest record covers of all time by Q magazine.
 A photograph of the image is held by the National Portrait Gallery, London.

 Cover versions

 Motörhead version

 A cover version by the English heavy metal band Motörhead was released as a single in 2000 to promote their album, We Are Motörhead.
+It also appears on their covers album Under Cöver (2017).

 The cover art gives further reference to the Sex Pistols by using the same cut-out words to form the title as the Sex Pistols' single cover.

 A performance of the song recorded during the band's twenty-fifth anniversary concert at Brixton Academy, on 22 October 2000, appears on their 25 & Alive Boneshaker DVD.